BU-LCSC/EE720/README.md

 **Open and visualize HLS V1.4 imagery**
-- HLS V1.4 iamgery are arcived into a format HDF [https://en.wikipedia.org/wiki/Hierarchical_Data_Format]
+- HLS V1.4 iamgery is arcived into a format HDF [https://en.wikipedia.org/wiki/Hierarchical_Data_Format]
 - Using a R package `terra` (or `raster' for older verions of R), we can easily handle HDF files
 - A R script `~/EE720/MSLSP/Development/EE720_001.r` is for a simple example how to load and display HLS imagery on `rstudio`